 From 6 months of age, continue with regular treatment as per manufacturer’s instructions of the chosen product.

-If you would like more information on the products available, please drop in at our clinic or call us on (03) 54282805
+If you would like more information on the products available and what may be most suitable for your pet, please drop in at our clinic or call us on (03) 54282805